BaronSamediOfficial/Linux/Security in Linux.md

 nmap -PN <Ip_Address>                   # pierces through the fire wall apparently ??? nmap -O <Ip_Address>                    # scans for the operating system nmap -PA                                # tcp AK scan ( 2nd half handshake )
 ```

+### Tripwire

+Tripwire has two versions open source and commercial
+- open source version: HIDS ( Host Intrusion Detection System)
+- Commercial version: NIDS ( Network Intrusion Detection System)

+NIDS is more complicated that works with profiles that are part of the paid updates.
+An alternative is Snort but this also has a cost.
+An alternative to the opensource versions Aide is a good alternative.